zm711/NeuralAnalysis/docs/submodules/ClusterAnalysis.md

  ```

  ## If loading a previous analysis
  Although the class requires `sp` and `eventTimes` for each initialization.
-There are load previous and save methods which can reduce the number of times methods must be run.
+There are load previous and save methods which can reduce the number of times methods must be run (although these methods save to the drive so if storage limited they are not required).
 Once waveform data and qcvalues have been generated files are saved and can be loaded for future analysis.
 This is accomplished with the `get_files` methods.
 Of note there is the `title` flag.
 This flag is to line up with the `title` flag in the `save_analysis` method.
 If some sort of subanalysis (for instance use of a different qc threshold) could be saved as separate files each given a unique title value.

  ```python
  myNeuron.get_files(title='')
  ```
  ## Analyzing Data

-All analysis is split among generating values which are stored as class attributes and plotting functions which use these attributes for plotting.
-But to do your own analyses based on these values just access the appropriate attributes (list at bottom of this document).
+All analysis is split among generating values which are stored as class attributes and plotting functions which use these attributes for plotting and generate dataframe functions to allow for additional analysis or export.
+But to do your own analyses based on these values just access the appropriate attributes (list in ClusterAnalysisAttribute document).
 Methods where I often inspect values return from the class into the terminal, but most methods just store their returns internally in the class as attributes.

  ### Firing Rate Data

  Spike counts are the fundamental neural data for *in vivo* analysis.
 In order to generate these counts we need a `time_bin_size` given in seconds.
-10-50 milliseconds work pretty well, but for slower neurons longer time bins provides more smoothing of the data and smaller time bins provides more 0 count bins.
+10-50 milliseconds works pretty well, but for slower neurons longer time bins provides more smoothing of the data and smaller time bins provides more 0 count bins (looking at firing rate works better with smoothing whereas raster plots only work when each bins has values of 0 or 1).
 This function generates the `psthvalues` attribute of the `ClusterAnalysis` class which is organized as a dictionary of neurons with each neuron having a `'BinnedArray'` with the matrix of firing rates give as an `nEvents x nTimeBins`.
 Additionally this function will ask window info for each stimulus.
 The window info should be given as start,end.
 So for -10 before stimulus to 10 after for a 10 second stimulus I would write -10,20 when prompted.
+There is a window option in the api call if you plan to always use the same windows.

  ```python
  psthvalues, windowlst = myNeuron.spike_raster(time_bin_size=0.05) # 50 millisecond example